-Tent: Food LA will inspire participants to simultaneously consider Jewish food’s effect on American cuisine, and how Jewish food has been transformed in America.
-The program is designed for emerging chefs, food writers, foodie-entrepreneurs, and food enthusiasts.
-Discover the Jewish take on ethical practices in the food industry.
-Hear advice from experts on how to further your career in food writing, catering, or the restaurant business.
+Tent: Food LA inspired participants to simultaneously consider Jewish food’s effect on American cuisine, and how Jewish food has been transformed in America.
+The program was designed for emerging chefs, food writers, foodie-entrepreneurs, and food enthusiasts.
+Participants discoved the Jewish take on ethical practices in the food industry.
+They heard advice from experts on how to further their careers in food writing, catering, or the restaurant business.

 Modeled on the Bread Loaf Writer’s Conference, this program will be geared toward aspiring and practicing writers.
 There will be creative writing, nonfiction, and poetry workshops led by Ehud Havazelet (U Oregon), Eileen Pollack (U Michigan), and Don Share (Editor, Poetry Magazine).

 Tent: Pop Music will bring together aspiring musicians, producers, and entertainment writers to explore the genre-blending history of Jews in the American pop music scene.
 Instead of viewing Jewish music as a type of music that conforms to a particular genre or harkens back to a traditional “Jewish” style, we’ll consider why so many Jews have been drawn to the flexible, line-blurring world of pop music.